Azure/ACE_Azure_ML/video_anomaly/README.md

 ## Software Dependencies

-- Conda
-- A conda environement (see `environment.yml`) - [Documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
+- Various python modules.
+We recommend working with a conda environement (see `environment.yml`) - [Documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
 - VS code [https://code.visualstudio.com/](https://code.visualstudio.com/)
 - X2Go [https://wiki.x2go.org/doku.php](https://wiki.x2go.org/doku.php)

-We found that a useful development environement is to have a VM with a GPU and connect to it using X2Go.
+We found that a useful development environment is to have a VM with a GPU and connect to it using X2Go.

 ## Hardware Dependencies